 The compensation cost relating to share-based payment transactions (including the cost of all employee stock options) is required to be recognized in the financial statements.
 That cost is measured based on the estimated fair value of the equity or liability instruments issued.
 A wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights and employee share purchase plans are included.
 The Company's financial statements would include an expense for all share-based compensation arrangements granted on or after January 1, 2006 and for any such arrangements that are modified, cancelled or repurchased after that date based on the grant-date estimated fair value.

-As of December 31, 2010 and 2009, there were no options outstanding.
+As of December 31, 2011 and 2010, there were no options outstanding.
+See Note 9 regarding outstanding warrants.

 EARNINGS (LOSS) PER COMMON SHARE